 COVID-19 Relief | FAQs: Stimulus Payments

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act was signed into law on March 27th, 2020.
-This relief package provides over $2 trillion in economic assistance for American workers, families, and small businesses.
+This relief package provides over $2 trillion in economic assistance for American workers, families, students, and small businesses.